- Home

 How long is the MicroBio-LEAP ToL Scholars Program?

-The program consists of 16 sessions.
-ToL scholars will meet approximately every 2 weeks, over a 10-month period.
-During the program, participants will need to attend an in-person summit immediately before ASM Microbe 2024, with the opportunity to share their knowledge at the meeting.
+The 2024 program consisted of 17 sessions.
+ToL scholars will met approximately every 2 weeks, over a 10-month period.
+During the program, participants attended an in-person summit immediately before ASM Microbe 2024.
 The ToL Scholars Scholars Program is longer in duration than other programs, and this is intentional.
-A recent and evaluation of DEI found that lengthier trainings have greater positive impacts on participants.
-Accordingly, scholars will receive a small stipend for their participation and engagement in the program, which will be dispersed throughout the program, along with financial support to travel to the in-person summit.
+A recent and evaluation of training programs found that lengthier trainings have greater positive impacts on participants.
+Accordingly, scholars received a small stipend for their participation and engagement in the program, which was dispersed throughout the program, along with financial support to travel to the in-person summit.

 What is included in the ToL curriculum?

-The curriculum consists of the following 5 modules, taught through virtual lecture, small collaborative learning pods and large group reflection exercises:
+The curriculum consisted of the following 5 modules, taught through virtual lecture, small collaborative learning pods and large group reflection exercises:

-Lectures will be approximately 2-3 hours in length, and small learning pods and large group sessions will be approximately 90 minutes in length.
+Lectures were approximately 2-3 hours in length, and small learning pods and large group sessions were approximately 90 minutes in length.

-In each module, scholars will be offered the following opportunities:
+In each module, scholars were offered the following opportunities:

 Where does the MicroBio-Leap ToL Scholars Program take place?

-The program is hosted on ASM’s virtual learning platform.
-There is 1 in-person commitment planned for immediately before ASM Microbe 2024.
+The 2024 program was hosted on ASM’s virtual learning platform.
+There was 1 in-person commitment planned for immediately before ASM Microbe 2024.

 What sectors of the microbial sciences can participate in the ToL Scholars Program?